tiliarou/tinfoil-1/README.md

 - Added ability to add and delete locations from the GUI instead of locations.conf
 - Censored passwords when displaying URL's on screen.
 - Random GUI fixes.
+- Added overclock options for UI and install

 ## Credits